At Telstra, our purpose is to build a connected future so everyone can thrive.

 So start your career with Australia’s leading telecommunications and technology company.

-If you’re in the penultimate year of your university studies and want to know what it’s like to work at Australia’s biggest telecommunications and technology company, our Summer Vacation Program is for you.
+If you’re in the penultimate year of your university studies and want to know what it’s like to work at Australia’s biggest telecommunications and technology company, our Summer Internship Program is for you.

 Our paid 12-week Program has been specifically designed to give you hands-on experience, and immersive development and learning opportunities.
 It also feeds into our Telstra Graduate Program, which means if you perform well in the program, you’ll be considered for early offers and will join us when you graduate.

 Throughout the length of the Program, you’ll be supported by one of our current graduates and be exposed to the cutting edge and innovative work our teams are doing in areas such as the Internet of Things (IoT) 5G, Cyber Security, Artificial Intelligence, and other emerging technologies.

 We also value diversity and are committed to creating inclusive experiences for all of our people and candidates.
 We encourage everyone to bring their whole selves to work and use technology to enable flexibility.